 They should be.
 Leading systems offer encryption of all contents, and many are compatible with numerous worldwide laws regarding data privacy.
 If you are concerned about data integrity, be sure to ask a representative from a prospective vendor about their system’s security measures.

 Unified messaging software is designed to make your business communications easier to track, understand, and take action on.
-They connect all of your favorite messaging channels and bring them into one space.
+They connect all of your favorite messaging channels and bring them into one space, often as part of a larger CRM process.
 This way, you can focus on getting actual work done instead of fussing around among separate applications.

 If you are in the market for a new unified messaging service, we recommend taking a look at Nextiva.
 With a starting price of $35 per user, per month, the service is incredibly easy to use and can connect data from a range of different business applications.
 Click the link below to learn more.